 Block "Thor" occurred over the North Atlantic and Europe in the period 2-19 October 2016, during the North Atlantic Waveguide and Downstream Impact Experiment (NAWDEX; Schäfler et al., 2018).
-The onset of Thor was associated with forecast uncertainty, in particular the predictability of the upstream cyclone and its diabatic outflow was low (Maddison et al., 2019, 2020).
+The onset of Thor was associated with large forecast uncertainty, in particular the predictability of the upstream cyclone and its diabatic outflow was low (Maddison et al., 2019).
+As the block persisted for more than 2 weeks, two simulations are performed here capturing the onset (Thor onset: 30 Sep-10 Oct) and the maintenance/decay (Thor maintenance: 10 Oct-20 Oct) phases.
+Note that only the second period was named "Thor" in Schäfler et al. (2018), and the first period was referred to as Scandinavian blocking.
+However, from a "PV-anomaly" perspective, the entire episode can be described as one persistent blocking event.